Facts, Identification & Control

 However, while helping control unwanted populations, skunks are known to do harm to property and domestic animal populations too.
 If available, skunks will feed on poultry and their eggs.
 Also, they eat garden vegetables and fruit, do damage to lawns when foraging for insects and damage beehives (eating adult and larval bees in the process).

 Skunks like digging under foundations to take refuge beneath homes and in other, less trafficked buildings.
 They also will burrow under low decks.
 Aside from their appearance, the foraging damage is indicator of skunk activity.
 They may dig furrows in the ground or tear open trash bags.

-Skunks carry serious health concerns.
-The striped skunk is second only to the raccoon in number of recorded rabies cases within the United States.
+Skunks carry a noteworthy reputation because of their well-storied defense mechanism.
 The skunk odor is a repellent of predators.
 They have two internal glands at the base of the tail which can produce a thick, volatile, oily liquid containing sulfur compounds.
 Before discharging, the skunks will do their own version of a war dance to scare away the potential threat.
 Once the tail is raised, be on alert.
 The fluid can be discharged up to 20 feet with high accuracy up to 10 feet.
 The skunk can fire multiple times when needed.
 If any gets into the eyes of humans or pets, pain and temporary blindness can occur.